Used in Claymore whenever the characters need to go undercover.

 Your character, Ezio, if you dye his clothes black in one of the shops.
 Altair's Armor is also a black coat of sorts.

-An eerie, fiery-eyed, taloned entity in tattered black robes abducts a little girl from her home in the hidden object/puzzle game Nightmare Realm.
+In Nightmare Realm, an eerie, fiery-eyed, taloned entity in tattered black robes abducts a little girl from her home.

 In Artix Entertainment games there is always the Mysterious Stranger, a being who leads the shadowsycthe organization(s) and desires to bring DOOOOOOOOM upon the world.